-Now we compare the rate bound of the ADMM with the rate bound of the gradient descent (GD) when we solve problem \eqref{minimize} with $B = I$.
-In what follows we use $\tau_{\text{ADMM}}$ and $\tau_{\text{GD}}$ when talking about rates of convergence for the ADMM and the GD respectively.
+Now we compare the rate bound of ADMM with the rate bound of gradient descent (GD) when we solve problem \eqref{minimize} with $B = I$.
+In what follows we use $\tau_{\text{ADMM}}$ and $\tau_{\text{GD}}$ when talking about rates of convergence for ADMM and GD, respectively.